 Filter technology and special processes

-Injection moulding with inserts
+Injection molding with inserts

-Multi-component injection moulding 2K / 3K
+Multi-component injection molding 2K / 3K

 Plastic articles are increasingly being developed and manufactured from several components with the aim of obtaining "ready-to-install" series parts from an injection molding tool.
 The multi-component process is very efficient and the material properties of the materials used can be used even better.
 Compared to the normal injection molding process, with this process different materials or colors are injected into the tool one after the other.
 The components are connected to one another in different ways.
 Success depends on factors such as the connection properties of the plastics, the geometric shape and the processing parameters during injection molding.
 If you observe the procedural principles, the possible uses are almost inexhaustible.

 In the in-mold labeling process, cut, printed plastic films, so-called labels, are precisely inserted into the injection molding tool using a handling device.
 Under use a vacuum or static charge, the labels are fixed and then back-injected with plastic.
 Using heat and pressure, the foils, which are precisely matched to the plastic, are welded to the plastic melt in the filling and holding phase to form a finished product.
 This technology is increasingly being combined with stack molds in order to increase output.